 Casual: This type of boot is affordable and offers basic warmth, but not a lot of technical features or technology.

 Snowsports: This is a catchall term for boots suited to activities like walking, sledding and snow play.
 For sports like skiing, snowboarding and mountaineering, get boots designed for those activities.

 Snowshoeing: Boots made for snowshoeing often have waterproof/breathable technology, moderate amounts of insulation and are cut a little lower to make striding easier.

 Winter hiking: These differ from standard hiking boots in that they have insulation to keep your feet warm.
-Winter hiking boots often have waterproof/breathable technology, too.
+Men's winter hiking boots often have waterproof/breathable technology, too.